 You Are Not Required to Take Certain Tests

 When the officer suspects you have been drinking, he may ask you to perform field sobriety tests or to submit to a preliminary alcohol screening device.
-It is important to know that unless you are under 21, these tests are completely optional.
-You have the right to refuse to take these tests and should refuse to take them unless you know for a fact you have no alcohol or drugs in your system.
-These tests are designed solely to provide the police with more evidence to use against you in a DUI case and taking them can make your case much harder for your drunk driving lawyer.
+It is important to know that unless you are under 21, these tests are completely optional and field sobriety tests are optional even for minors.
+You have the right to refuse to take these tests and should refuse to take them unless you know for a fact that you have no alcohol or drugs in your system.
+These tests are designed solely to provide the police with more evidence to use against you in a DUI case and taking them can make your case much harder for your lawyer.

 While you can be guarded about saying more than necessary, it is important to follow the police officer’s instructions as much as possible, particularly when it comes to where and when to pull over your car, though you can wait to find a safe place to stop if you are in a dangerous area where it is not safe to pull off of the road.
 If you fail to follow an officer’s instructions or pull over in a dangerous area, the prosecution will claim it serves as evidence of your impaired thinking.
 Do not get out of the car unless the police officer asks you to.

 You Must Submit to a Chemical BAC Test

 Submitting to a breathalyzer or blood test is not optional under California state laws.
 The implied consent law says you must choose one or the other.
 If you refuse, the police officers will get a search warrant for your blood and you will face a one year license suspension for a first DUI.
 Additionally, the prosecutors will charge you with a refusal to take a chemical test, which carries mandatory jail time.

 While it is true you will go to jail if you choose blood over breath, most people are still going to be arrested and taken to jail after the breath result, so this shouldn’t be the main basis for your decision.